 In fact, this impact of digital disruption is real.
 However, it’s not the technologies that drive this change.
 It’s a shift in how new business models are created.

 Wang has held executive roles in product, marketing, strategy, and consulting at companies such as Forrester Research, Oracle, PeopleSoft, Deloitte, Ernst & Young, Personify, and Johns Hopkins Hospital.
 He is a prominent and dynamic keynote speaker and research analyst working with clients on digital, innovation, business model design, engagement strategies, customer experience, matrix commerce, and big data.
+Hiring a professional photographer to capture the proposal has become popular in recent years, but is it right for you?
+Here https://proposal007.com/proposal-photography/ the pros and cons.

 His Silicon Valley research firm, Constellation Research, Inc., advises Global 2000 companies on the future, business strategy, and disruptive technology adoption.